sethta/no-page-comment/readme.txt

 Tested up to: 4.3
 Stable tag: trunk

 An interface to control the default comment and trackback settings on new posts, pages and custom post types.
-Becuase this only affect the default status, you still have the ability to individually control the settings on a per page or post basis.
+Because this only affects the default status, you still have the ability to individually control the settings on a per page or post basis.

 == Description ==